 Businesses across sectors and throughout supply chains are increasingly being advised to consider the risk they are exposed to from growing scrutiny of ‘forever chemicals’.

 PFAS are ubiquitous.
-They are used in the manufacture of a great range of consumer products, from beauty and healthcare products, to clothing, semiconductors, medical equipment, in food and drinks packaging, in cleaning chemicals, and in firefighting foam, among other things.
+They are used in the manufacture of a wide range of consumer products, from beauty and healthcare products, to clothing, as well as in semiconductors, medical equipment, in food and drinks packaging, in cleaning chemicals, and in firefighting foam, among other things.
 Different chemicals serve different purposes – depending on the chemical and the product, they have a wide range of uses, including making products resistant to oil, water, or heat, for example.
-However, a growing number of stakeholders are expressing their concern about the potential for impact on people and the natural world.
+However, there are increasing calls for greater regulation at least some PFAS amidst concern about the potential for impact on people and the natural world.

-With increasing regulatory focus and legislative restrictions already imposed in some jurisdictions, and on the horizon for many more, businesses should act now to assess and manage their compliance and supply chain risks.
+With increasing regulatory focus and legislative restrictions already imposed in some jurisdictions, and on the horizon for many more, businesses should act now, if they have not done so already, to assess and manage their compliance and supply chain risks.

 In this guide we consider the current position on PFAS regulation in the UK and consider what developments might be on the horizon.